(Note: This post was published in 2014.)

 3. Increasing focus on business intelligence and data.
 This trend is already gaining much momentum, but the business intelligence movement will continue to accelerate in coming years.
 After years of capturing reams of transactional and strategic data throughout their enterprises via their ERP software, organizations will continue to pivot their focus to how to make sense of this data and turn it into a strategic advantage.
 And simple reporting won’t hack it – enterprises will demand more robust and intelligent ways to make use of this information.
 ERP vendors such as SAP, Oracle, Infor and others are already investing heavily in their business intelligence capabilities, so look for this trend to continue well into the future.

-The good news is that an effective ERP and IT strategy will help your organization navigate these and other strategic challenges that companies face when defining their longer-term ERP implementation roadmaps.
+The good news is that an effective digital strategy will help your organization navigate these and other strategic challenges that organizations face when defining their longer-term ERP implementation roadmaps.